naudo/pyglet-directions/README.md

 brew install hg
 ````

+Q. What is `hg`?

+A. Hg is also known as mecurial, which is a similar tool to git that the pyglet developers chose to use instead.

 ### 5. installing pyglet through hg

 ````bash
 hg clone https://pyglet.googlecode.com/hg/ && cd hg && sudo python setup.py install
 ````

 In the cannonical documentation fashion, go get yourself a coffee as this step will take a while.
-Also you can download #6
+Also you can download #6.

 ### 6. Download avbin

 ````bash